Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Spacetime spin models

 with $p_X, p_Z \in [0,1]$,\footnote{If a $p_\alpha=0$, care needs to be taken to ensure interactions involving $K_\alpha\rightarrow\infty$ are satisfied.
 In CSS codes, this usually involves removing all $\alpha$-flavored generators, and ignoring $H_{\alpha, E}$.} the Nishimori conditions become

-We use the swapped subscripts on $K_X$ and $K_Z$ to increase interpretability: $K_\alpha$ interaction strengths account for the probability of $\alpha$-errors.
-Hamiltonian to separate into $X$ and $Z$ contributions.
-The Hamiltonian's interaction signs are sampled from independent Bernoulli distributions, where
+We use the swapped subscripts on $K_X$ and $K_Z$ to increase interpretability: $K_\alpha$ interaction strengths account for the probability of $\alpha$-errors for $\alpha=X,Z$. $Y$ errors manifest as $X$ and $Z$ errors on the same qubit and are not accounted for separately in the Hamiltonian.
+Interaction signs are sampled from independent Bernoulli distributions, where

-for every qubit $i$ and $\alpha = X,Z$.
+for every qubit $(i,\tau)$ and $\alpha = X,Z$.
 Ignoring the constant contribution to the Hamiltonian from the $\alpha = I$ terms, Eq.~\eqref{eq:H_ES_gauge} is then written as

 where $\tilde\alpha$ denotes the opposite Pauli: $\tilde X = Z$ and $\tilde Z = X$; recall $K(X)\equiv K_Z$ and $K(Z)\equiv K_X$.
 For CSS spacetime codes---where every gauge generator has pure $X$ or pure $Z$ support---each spin appears in only one of $H_X$ or $H_Z$.
 The partition function, Eq.~\eqref{eq:partition_function_ES}, then factors into $\mathcal Z_{E} = \mathcal Z_{X,E} \mathcal Z_{Z,E}$ where